Walter Lively: Riot and after

 After the assassination of Martin Luther King Jr., in April 1968, Baltimore, like many cities, experienced a riot or uprising.
 As a well-known Black activist in the neighborhoods where the riot was happening, Lively tried to calm things down.
-However, police arrested him because they said he was suspiciously in areas where arson had taken place.
+However, police arrested him because they said he was suspicious in areas where arson had taken place.
 The charges were later dropped.

 Soon after the riot, Lively was appointed director of the Urban Coalition, a partnership between business, religious, labor, and local government groups to address issues of unemployment, bad housing, and poor schools.
-However, conservative members of the Baltimore city council attacked Lively because of his arrest during the riot and demanded that the council decrease its contribution to the Urban Coalition by the amount of Lively’s salary as director ($13,000).
-Lively resigned less than six months later in support of another Black civil rights activist, Walter P. Carter, who was not appointed as director of Baltimore’s antipoverty program.
+However, conservative members of the Baltimore city council attacked Lively because of his arrest during the riot and demanded that the council decrease its contribution to the Urban Coalition by the amount of Lively's salary as director ($13,000).
+Lively resigned less than six months later in support of another Black civil rights activist, Walter P. Carter, who was not appointed as director of Baltimore's antipoverty program.

 Following his stint with the Urban Coalition, Lively went on to work in union organizing.
 He was the head of the Concerned Citizens’ Committee in support of striking sanitation workers in September 1968.
-The strikers won collective bargaining power increasing the power of the unions in Baltimore.
+The strikers won collective bargaining power increases the power of the unions in Baltimore.

 By 1968, “Lively had been jailed 22 times, the longest for 6 days in North Carolina.
 When asked what he was doing in NC, he said, “We were trying to become free.”

 In the early 1970s, Lively began working on issues related to mass incarceration.
-He is involved in the creation of the Harriet Tubman Prison Movement, with the Black cultural nationalist SOUL School, Black Panther Party, and the Detroit-based International Black Workers Congress (Detroit based).
-The organization described itself as based in the principle of “class struggle” and believed that most of the inmates in MD jails are “political prisoners” because they are “victims of economic conditions.”
+He is involved in the creation of the Harriet Tubman Prison Movement, with the Black cultural nationalist SOUL School, Black Panther Party, and the Detroit-based International Black Workers Congress.
+The organization described itself as based on the principle of “class struggle” and believed that most of the inmates in MD jails are “political prisoners” because they are “victims of economic conditions.”